Coca-Cola Brand And Dividend Soak Up Syrupy Capital Gains

 KO also appears expensive when considering its price-to-book or P/B ratio.
 As of this writing, the stock is trading at 8.91 times its net asset value.
 We focus on fundamentally sound companies selling at a P/B ratio of less than 2.00x.
 However, quality companies trading at such attractive trading multiples are hard to find in this secular bull market.

 We also measure cash flow multiples as a reliable predictor of the intrinsic value of a stock price.
-At MSVI, we look for stocks trading at a single-digit price-to-free-cash flow ratio (P/FCF) and KO was recently trading at a super-sized 31.38 times.KO EV to EBITDA (TTM) (TTM) data by YCharts
+At MSVI, we look for stocks trading at a single-digit price to free cash flow ratio (P/FCF) and KO was recently trading at a super-sized 31.38 times.KO EV to EBITDA [TTM] data by YCharts

-The price-to-earnings growth ratio (NYSE:PEG) is a favorite among Wall Street's growth and momentum crowds.
+The price-to-earnings growth ratio (PEG) is a favorite among Wall Street's growth and momentum crowds.
 As value investors, we are more cautious based on the projection nature of PEG as opposed to actual trailing results.
 Nonetheless, PEG can provide a substantive peek into a stock's price worthiness.

 We prefer the PEG ratio below 2.00, and KO was recently trading at a lofty 4.93 times based on a five-year growth projection.